Research Experience for Undergraduates in Computer Vision

 Dr. Mubarak Shah, Dr. Niels Lobo, Dr. Ulas Bagci, Dr. Ali Borji, Dr. Boqing Gong and Dr. Rahul Sukthankar

 The National Science Foundation (NSF) has designated the Center for Research in Computer Vision at the University of Central Florida (UCF) as a site for Research Experiences for Undergraduates (REU) in the area of Computer Vision for 2015-2017.
 The purpose of the REU is to encourage undergraduate students to pursue graduate school and research careers.

 UCF has continued to be an REU site in Computer Vision since the inception of REU by NSF in 1987.
 During the last quarter century more than 270 undergraduate students from more than 65 different schools all over the U.S. have participated in this program.
 These undergraduates have co-authored 79 research papers (in reputed journals ike PAMI, PR, CVGIP, and conferences like ICCV, CVPR, ICPR).
 Approximately half of these participants have gone to graduate schools, fifteen students have written Honors in the Major Theses, several participants are now faculty members at different Universities, and several participants have started their own companies.

 See REU for more details.

-If you are a junior or senior in Computer Science or Electrical and Computer Engineering and have a GPA of 3.0 or above, and are interested in participating in this project please apply electronically before March 15, 2015 by visiting our web page by clicking here (Apply).
+If you are a junior or senior in Computer Science or Electrical and Computer Engineering and have a GPA of 3.0 or above, and are interested in participating in this project please apply electronically before March 10, 2016.
+Our applications can be accessed here.

-If you have any questions regarding this program, please see/call one of Professors Shah, Lobo, Suthankar or Bagci; or send email to Tonya LaPrarie.
+If you have any questions regarding this program, please see/call one of Professors Shah, Lobo, Bagci, Borji, Gong or Suthankar; or send email to Tonya LaPrarie.